-In our endeavor to promote the highest standards of journalistic integrity, our editorial policy and philosophy are outlined on this page.
+In our endeavor to promote the highest standards of journalistic integrity and our editorial policy and philosophy are outlined on this page.

-Our new site architecture will give us the tools we need to follow the interest of our readers.
-This will enable us to steer our editorial direction around the type of content Architosh readers are seeking and interested in.
-At the same time, we will continue to shape and develop our 4-Quarter Editorial Calendar around the needs and trends that we see are taking shape in our industries.
+Lastly, our new site architecture gives us the tools we need to follow the interest of our readers.
+This will enable us to steer our editorial direction around the type of content Architosh readers are seeking.

 We seek to shape fair, neutral and focused editorial coverage around these promises: